Credit Capital Investments

 Dr. Chuback’s education in collecting contemporary art has been gratifying, perplexing, exciting, and unstructured.
 He now possesses a private collection from which he, his friends, and his family, derive tremendous satisfaction and pleasure.
 He hopes to share some of what he has learned along the way with anyone interested in getting involved in this extremely rewarding paradigm and lifestyle.

 Clarvit Capital Family Office

 Charles Clarvit is CEO of his family office Clarvit Capital as of June 2015 after retiring from Vinci Partners-US, an asset and wealth management firm headquartered in Brazil.
-He is a former Managing Director and Co-Head of BlackRock Alternative Advisors (“BAA”), the firm’s fund of funds platform.
-Mr. Clarvit held significant portfolio management responsibilities and oversaw marketing strategy and client service for the fund of funds business on the BAA platform.
+He is a former managing director and co-head of BlackRock Alternative Advisors, the firm’s fund of funds platform.
+He held significant portfolio management responsibilities and oversaw marketing strategy and client service for the fund of funds business on the BAA platform.

-Mr. Clarvit joined BlackRock in 2007 following the acquisition of the fund of funds business of Quellos Group, LLC.
-At Quellos, Mr. Clarvit served as a Principal.
+Clarvit joined BlackRock in 2007 following the acquisition of the fund of funds business of Quellos Group, LLC.
+At Quellos, he served as a principal.
 He oversaw the Quellos Client Group and held significant portfolio management responsibilities.

-From 1985 to 1998, Mr. Clarvit was a Managing Director with CIBC Oppenheimer & Co., responsible for alternative investment strategies and private equity advisory services for U.S. pensions, endowments, offshore institutions and high net worth families.
-From 1978 to 1985 he was with IBM Corporation in a system engineer and marketing capacity.
+From 1985 to 1998, he was a managing director with CIBC Oppenheimer & Co., responsible for alternative investment strategies and private equity advisory services for US pensions, endowments, offshore institutions and high net worth families.
+From 1978 to 1985, he was with IBM Corporation in a system engineer and marketing capacity.